DODOEX/docs/docs/contractUseGuide.md

 ```

-由于资金池规模在动态变化（因为随时可能有交易发生），为了帮助 liquidity provider 完整地取出全部资产，上面两个函数会消耗 message sender 的全部 capital，并将对应的资产 withdraw 出来。最后返回 the exact amount of asset received by message sender.
+Since the size of the capital pool is dynamically changing (because transactions may occur at any time), in order to help the liquidity provider to completely withdraw all assets, the above two functions will consume all the capital of the message sender and withdraw the corresponding assets.
+Finally, the exact amount of asset received by the message sender is returned.

 ```javascript